Red (2010 film): Plot

-Former CIA black ops agent Frank Moses (Bruce Willis) lives a quiet life in the suburbs and creates opportunities to talk to pension call center employee Sarah Ross (Mary-Louise Parker).
-An assassination squad attempts to kill Frank, but he single-handedly kills the entire squad and drives to Sarah's house to protect her.
-Sarah refuses to leave with Frank so he kidnaps her.
-CIA agent William Cooper (Karl Urban) is tasked by his corrupt boss Cynthia (Rebecca Pidgeon) to kill Frank.
+Former CIA black ops agent Frank Moses lives in the suburbs and frequently tears up his pension checks in order to call center employee Sarah Ross, with whom he has fallen in love over the phone.
+One day, an assassination squad attacks Frank at his home, but he kills the entire group.
+Knowing that his phone conversations with Sarah have been monitored and fearing for her safety, Frank travels to Missouri to rescue her, kidnapping her when she refuses to come with him.
+Meanwhile, CIA agent William Cooper is tasked by his supervisor Cynthia Wilkes to kill Frank.

-Frank ties up Sarah in a Louisiana motel room while he visits his former mentor Joe (Morgan Freeman) at a retirement home for help identifying the squad.
-He learns the same squad murdered a newspaper reporter in New York.
-Sarah gets loose and calls 9-1-1, accidentally alerting Cooper to her location.
-Frank saves her.
-Cooper chases them in a car but they escape to New York City to investigate the reporter who was killed.
-They find a list of names the reporter was investigating, almost all of whom have recently died.
-Frank calls Joe but is told Joe has been killed.
+In New Orleans, Frank ties up Sarah in a motel room while he visits his former mentor Joe at a retirement home for help identifying the squad.
+Joe's intel reveals that the same squad murdered a New York Times reporter recently.
+Sarah gets loose and calls 9-1-1, alerting Cooper to her location.
+Frank saves her from one of Cooper's agents, and the pair narrowly avoid Cooper.
+In New York, they speak with the reporter's mother and find a list of names the reporter was investigating, including Frank's, almost all of whom recently died.
+Meanwhile, Joe's room is infiltrated by a hitman, leaving Frank devastated.

-Frank and Sarah find retired agent Marvin Boggs (John Malkovich) in Florida, whose name is on the list.
-Marvin finds all the names on the list are connected to a secret 1981 mission in Guatemala.
-The three track down pilot Gabriel Singer (James Remar) who flew the mission.
-He helps Frank and Marvin remember the mission but is killed by a sniper in a helicopter.
-Frank, Marvin, and Sarah escape.
-Frank secures the help of retired FSB agent Ivan Simanov (Brian Cox) in exchange for a favor, and with Sarah infiltrates the Secure Records Vault at the CIA to obtain the Guatemala file.
-The records keeper (Ernest Borgnine) tells Frank that Cooper pulled his file, so Frank pays Cooper a surprise visit in his office.
-Frank dislocates Cooper's shoulder and Cooper shoots and wounds Frank.
-Frank and Sarah find Marvin being held at gunpoint by Joe, who survived the attack at the retirement home.
-The group seeks help from retired British assassin Victoria Winslow (Helen Mirren), who stitches Frank's wound and joins the group as they decide to meet with Alexander Dunning (Richard Dreyfuss), an arms dealer who is the only name left on the list still alive besides Frank and Marvin.
+Frank and Sarah track down retired agent Marvin Boggs in Florida, whose name is on the list.
+He finds that all the names on the list were part of a series of killings in Guatemala in 1981 that they were involved in.
+The three track down pilot Gabriel Singer, who flew the mission, but he is killed by a sniper before he can give any valuable information.
+Frank secures the help of retired FSB agent Ivan Simanov in exchange for a favor, and with Sarah infiltrates the Secure Records Vault at the CIA's headquarters in Virginia to obtain the Guatemala file.
+Frank runs into Cooper in his office and they fight; he dislocates Cooper's shoulder, and Cooper shoots and wounds Frank.
+Frank and Sarah are picked up by Marvin and Joe, who survived the assassination.
+The four seek help from retired British assassin Victoria Winslow, who joins them as they decide to meet with Alexander Dunning, an arms dealer who is the only other name on the list still alive.